syed-aliredha/SC1015-Mini-Project/README.md

 ## Problem Definition
 - How can companies maximize the use of machine learning to recommend quality songs efficiently?

+Today, many robust music recommender systems contain massive numbers of features in their feature selection.
+This can drastically increase computational cost and create resource bottlenecks for the system.
+As such, to improve the efficiency, resource management, and recommendation quality, good feature selection is paramount to any music streaming services like Spotify.

+Our goal is to create an efficient and effective music recommender system via a two-pronged approach.
+Firstly, we created a genre classification model as part of feature engineering for our recommender system.
+Secondly, we will use feature selection to identify relevant features and reduce latency in our model.
+This is done via our Music Popularity Model (as explained in About Section)

 ## Models Used
 - Genre Classification Model: XGBoost Classifier, Random Forest, Multinomial Logistic Regression
 - Music Popularity Model: XGBoost Regressor and Classifier
 - Music Recommender System: Autoencoder and K-Nearest Neighbour

+## Results
+Genre Classification Model: Multinomial Logistic Regression performed the best in all classification metrics tested.

+Music Popularity Model: The top 5 factors for influencing song popularity are found to be music genre, explicit lyrics, release year, instrumentalness and the song artist.

+Music Recommender System: The baseline model with adjusted weights based on features that we found to be important for song popularity performed the best, followed by the use of Weighted Autoencoders.

 ## Conclusion
 Firstly, the use of Weighted Autoencoders can help improve training efficiency without significant performance cost when using numerical metadata.